oSoWoSo/disroot-howto/pages/10.DisHub/04.Permissions/01.Default_channel_permission-limits/docs.en.md

 ---

 ### What is it?
 There are a set of default permission limits that apply to all items shared by a channel.
-This determines the first "limit" on who can access an itemof your channel: a post, a wiki, a photo, etc.
+This determines the first "limit" on who can access an item of your channel: a post, a wiki, a photo, etc.

 ### What kind of permissions can be set?